 To the east of there, the park's spacious lawns are perfect for a picnic and running around.
 Thanks to the size of the park, you can enjoy some peace and quiet with your children right in the heart of the busy city centre .
-Another popular activity there is to climb the hills in the park, built from the ruins of World War II.
+Another popular activity there is to climb the hills in the park, which were filled with war debris after the end of World War II and now blend seamlessly into the vegetation.
 Other highlights such as the large playground, the terrace café, and the open-air cinema make the Volkspark one of the most popular parks in Berlin.

 Gardens of the World in Marzahn